chriswailes/filigree/README.md

 end
 ```

 Of particular note is the destructuring of arrays.
 When an array is destructured like so, `Array.(xs)`, the array is bound to `xs`.
-If an additional pattern is added, `Array.(x, xs)`, then `x` will hold the first element of the array and `xs` will hold the remailing characters.
+If an additional pattern is added, `Array.(x, xs)`, then `x` will hold the first element of the array and `xs` will hold the remaining characters.
 As more patterns are added more elements will be pulled off of the front of the array.
-You can match an array with a specific number of elements by using an empty array litteral: `Array.(x, [])`
+You can match an array with a specific number of elements by using an empty array literal: `Array.(x, [])`

 Both `match` and `with` can take multiple arguments.
 When this happens, each object is paired up with the corresponding pattern.
 If they all match, then the `with` clause matches.
 In this way you can match against tuples.